cuijiyao01/docker-k8s-training/Further Reading.md

 - You have to be careful about which Docker images you download - [this is why](https://kromtech.com/blog/security-center/cryptojacking-invades-cloud-how-modern-containerization-trend-is-exploited-by-attackers).

+- resource management with Docker - [how to limit a container's resources](https://docs.docker.com/config/containers/resource_constraints)

 ## Kubernetes

 - First of all: SAP offers an internal Kubernetes platform offering that is called Project Gardener.
 If you need a Kubernetes environment, this is the place to go: [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/)